sys-bio/Libstructural/docs/libstruct_examples.rst

 Branched Metabolic Network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 A metabolic network with nine reactions and six floating species is shown below.
+This model was originally developed by Jeremy Zucker.

 .. figure:: complexBranchedNetwork.jpg
     :align: center